wellesley-bisc195/BISC195.jl/docs/src/Assignments/Assignment02.md

 ```

 !!! warning "Checking Question"
-    Hopefully it's obvious which test failed,
+    Which test failed, and which test was an error?

-    but what's the source of the error?
+    Run the example in the REPL;

-    Can you find any relevant information in the stacktrace?
+    can you find any relevant information in the stacktrace?

 If you'd like to examine the tests for this assignment,
 take a look inside `test/runtests.jl`.